 If you’d like help thinking through some of these, meet with your school counselor if you’re still in high school or an academic advisor if you’re enrolled in college.
 They’re there to guide you through this.

-They will often be able to direct you to other people who can offer advice or insights: career coaches, faculty members, or student leaders, to name a few.
+They will often be able to direct you to other people who can offer advice or insights: career coaches, faculty members, student leaders, and more.

 Find a Major

 Ball State’s seven academic colleges provide innovative programs that will give you access to professional experiences and advanced technology from day one, and your degree will be valued by employers.